Passions Meet Strengths: Finding Your SweetSpot

 What’s A “SweetSpot?”

 Where your passions intersect with your talents and strengths equals your “SweetSpot,” in my lexicon.
 More often than not, I have seen women start a business primarily on a financial basis.
 It can work, but it tends not to lead to much personal satisfaction, and over time it’s easy to tip into resentment and deep dissatisfaction.
+Similarly, I’ve seen women embark upon a business that is identical to the one they left.
+Just because you are good at something doesn’t mean it will feed your soul.
 If you have the opportunity to think about a business you feel strongly about beforehand, by all means TAKE IT!
 I created a simple tool — the SweetSpot Grid™ — that I use with clients.
 It’s a helpful instrument to map and measure your business ideas on the axes of Passions and Strengths.
-[Click here to get your copy.]
+[Click here to get your FREE copy.]

 Discover Your Passions and Strengths